AOrban2005/AOrban2005/README.md

 ## Hey there!
 This is Andrew Orban, and welcome to my GitHub repo!
+I'm currently an IT & Cybersecurity major at WSU, and I'm working on a bunch of personal projects, most of which revolving around video games and other technology-related things.
 <!--
 **AOrban2005/AOrban2005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.